 Section 2.
 Conduct of business requiring a vote at Board and regular Club meetings shall be in accordance with Robert's Rules of Order.
-Article IX - QUORUM
+Article IX - QUORUM be a Director.
+Article X - OFFICIAL PUBLICATION & WEB SITE

 Section I. A quorum for the transaction of business requiring a vote at a regular club meeting shall be one-third of the membership in good standing.
 The presence of a quorum may be deemed by the two members of the Executive Council.